-I hear that a lot.
-Unfortunately, most executives focus too much on attracting the best and making the “right hire” and not enough time on the “retaining” part of their goal.
+Unfortunately many focus on attracting the best and making the “right hire” and not enough time on “retention”.

-If your team members are as dedicated and committed as you are to the success and mission of your organization you don’t need to read any further.
-If they’re not, read on…
+If team members are as dedicated and committed to the success and mission of your organization as you are, you might find validation in the ideas below.

-Key: In addition to the word “retain” add the words “and engage”.
+In addition to the word “retain”, add “engage.”

 “We want to attract, retain and engage top performers.”